 What is Peer Support?

-According to the DBSA, peer support is the act of people who have had similar lived experiences with mental illnesses and substance use, giving each other encouragement, hope, assistance, guidance, and understanding to aid in recovery.
+According to the DBSA (Depression & Bipolar Support Alliance), peer support is the act of people who have had similar lived experiences with mental illnesses and substance use, giving each other encouragement, hope, assistance, guidance, and understanding to aid in recovery.

 Certified Peer Support Specialists have a unique insight into how to reach and help others and their families.
 They are trained to help others achieve personal goals, build confidence, develop coping skills, and navigate community services.
 Engaging and developing the capacity of peers to provide support, mentorship, coaching, and other assistance is a less costly and more effective way to improve service utilization and outcomes.

-Harrisonburg/Rockingham County: Strength In Peers combines case management, mental health and substance abuse services, housing assistance, and peer support to assist ex-offenders re-entering Rockingham County and Harrisonburg.
+Harrisonburg/Rockingham County: Strength In Peers offers peer support and treatment services for justice-involved individuals that struggle with substance abuse re-entering Rockingham County and Harrisonburg.

 Shenandoah and Page Counties: Certified Peer Support Specialists are able to provide assistance understanding anxiety, depression, and substance abuse problems as well as reaching and maintaining recovery goals.
 Our peers help clients with a special focus on individuals experiencing anxiety, depression, and substance abuse issues.